 The only exception to the “stop” and “remain” at the scene rule is when you have “a reasonable and honest belief that remaining at the accident scene will result in further harm.”
 Under those circumstances, you must “immediately report the accident to the nearest or most convenient police agency or officer” and provide the information described above.
 (MCL 257.617(1))

-3: Hit and run accidents resulting in serious impairment of a body function or death
+3: Accidents resulting in serious impairment of a body function or death

-A hit-and-run driver who has been involved in a hit and run Michigan car accident that “results in serious impairment of a body function or death” is guilty of a felony and can be sent to prison for up to 5 years and/or fined up to $5,000.
+According to the law, a driver who caused and fled the scene in a hit and run Michigan car accident that “results in serious impairment of a body function or death” is guilty of a felony and can be sent to prison for up to 5 years and/or fined up to $5,000.
 (MCL 257.617(2))

-A hit-and-run driver who has been involved in a hit and run Michigan car accident that “results in damage to a vehicle operated by or attended by any individual” is guilty of a misdemeanor and can be sent to jail for up to 90 days and/or fined up to $100.
+According to the law, a driver who caused and fled the scene in a hit and run Michigan car accident that “results in damage to a vehicle operated by or attended by any individual” is guilty of a misdemeanor and can be sent to jail for up to 90 days and/or fined up to $100.
 (MCL 257.618(1) and (2))

-Even if a hit and run driver is never caught, an innocent victim who is injured in a hit and run Michigan car accident can generally still collect Michigan No-Fault PIP (personal injury protection) insurance benefits to cover accident-related medical expenses and lost wages.
+According to the law, even if a driver is never caught, an innocent victim who is injured in a hit and run Michigan car accident can generally still collect Michigan No-Fault PIP (personal injury protection) insurance benefits to cover accident-related medical expenses and lost wages.